UPPMAX/UPPMAX-documentation/docs/software/spack.md

 ## First steps: Installing your own instance of SPACK

 You may want to use your project folder if you want your colleagues to be able to run the application.
-Then change directory to a giood place before installing Spack.
+Then change directory to a good place before installing Spack.

 ``` console
 $ cd <good place>